AnupNair08/tlib/src/ManyOne/README.md

   <b> translate_address() and glibc pointer mangling: </b>

   glibc implements a security feature called "pointer mangling" or "pointer guard" in order to protect against certain vulnerabilities.
-Since the context switching happens using functions from the setjmp library, which is also a part of glibc, it is required that the SP, BP and PC set in createContext are mangled with the help of the translate_address() function.
-The JB_SP, JB_BP and JB_PC values also change depending on the architecture.
+Since the context switching happens using functions from the setjmp library, which is also a part of glibc, it is required that the SP, BP and PC set in `createContext()` are mangled with the help of the `translate_address()` function.
+The `JB_SP`, `JB_BP` and `JB_PC` values also change depending on the architecture.
 Both these things introduce some system specificity into the library.
 This library also assumes that the stack growing direction is downwards, which may not be the case with all architectures.

   Creation of a many one thread should take a routine (function pointer) that the thread will execute, arguments to the function call and attibutes that the thread can be initialised with.